ryandejaegher/hugo-starter/content/articles/menu-animation-with-squarespace-7.1.md

 Loops are a big topic but the gist of loops is that they give you the ability to repeatedly run code until a certain condition is met.

 It’d be like telling someone to count up to 10.
 Once they reach 10, they can stop counting.

 This is what we’re going to be doing with our links and animation.
 Our loop will apply the animation to all the header links and once it reaches the last one it will stop.

-Let’s create another function called **animateHeader**
+Let’s create another function called **animateHeader** that will contain a loop that will take care of running the animation on all of our header links.

 ```javascript
 function animateHeader(element, animation, time, delay) {